 Additional Speakers/experts: Javier Ganzarain, Co-founder of AFEdemy will chair the plenary; Inma Uzkudun, Knowledge Transfer Manager at Grupo SSI; Carina Dantas, Coordinator Thematic Network on Smart Healthy Age Friendly Environments and Innovation Director at Cáritas Coimbra; Ana Luísa Jegundo, Project Manager at Cáritas.

 Connecting values, connecting markets: a World Café to discuss developments in dementia business

-Marije Blok, from National Foundation for the Elderly (NFE), will coordinate this session.
+Marije Blok, project manager innovation at the National Foundation for the Elderly (NFE), will coordinate this session.